 I believe the best way to see the Hawaiian Island of Oahu is by driving a self-directed route around the island’s perimeter or said another way, driving the island’s Circle Island Tour.
 This 119 mile, one day tour will allow you to hit all of the crucial Oahu activities and will give you insight as to what areas to further examine on another day.

-Along the way, you will be treated to an assortment of shrimp trucks where you can nosh on seafood to your heart’s content, slurp on one of the delicious shaved ice concoction that can be found dotting the highway and you must stop at the Macadamia nut farm to sample the tasty treats that put them on the map, then end the day with an Oahu hike to burn the extra calories.
+Along the way, you will be treated to an assortment of shrimp trucks where you can eat seafood to your heart’s content, slurp on one of the delicious shaved ice concoction that can be found dotting the highway and you must stop at the Macadamia nut farm to sample the tasty treats that put them on the map, then end the day with an Oahu hike to burn the extra calories.

 Please note that there are plenty of tour companies that would be happy to take your family (and your cash; a family of four can expect to spend around $200.00 US) on such a tour, but hold onto your wallet.
 If you can drive, you can easily drive this delightful sightseeing Oahu tour and experience my top 14 things to do in Honolulu with kids.